SngLol/hidden_folder/Folder/readme.txt

-When opening "0.bat" the folder "_" should dissapear.
+When opening "0.bat" the folder "Hide" should dissapear.
 If the folder already is hidden, you will have to type in your chosen password for the folder.
 If you havn't chosen a password, default is "1234".